Connect with others who understand.

 “I vomited this morning and I’m concerned my meds went with it,” one MyEpilepsyTeam member wrote.
 Another said, “When you vomit shortly after taking your medication, how do you handle the situation medication-wise if you can physically see the meds in your vomit?”

-Read on to discover what to do if you vomit after taking your epilepsy medication and whether there are ways to prevent this situation from happening.
+Read on to discover what to do if you vomit after taking your epilepsy medication and ideas to help prevent this situation from happening.

 Don’t Immediately Take an Extra Dose

-Your first instinct after vomiting may be to immediately reach for an additional dose of your antiepileptic drugs (AEDs), but that could be a bad idea.
-Taking too much of your AEDs (also called anti-seizure medications) can lead to potentially dangerous side effects, which may include:
+Your first instinct after vomiting may be to reach for an additional dose of your anti-seizure drugs immediately, but that could be a bad idea.
+Taking too much of your anti-seizure medications can lead to potentially dangerous side effects, which may include:

 • Sleepiness